 refClock – Shall be the current reference time derived from the L1D preamble and modified by LLS SystemTime table [3].
 If playbackState is present, this parameter shall be present.

-adaptationId_video – Shall be the space-separated list of actively rendering MPD.Period.AdaptationSet@id of video.
-If playbackState is present, this parameter shall be present.
+adaptationId_video – Shall be the space-separated list of the actively rendering MPD.Period.AdaptationSet@id of the video.
+If playbackState is present and the MPD.Period.AdaptationSet@id value known, this parameter shall be present.

-adaptationId_audio – Shall be the space-separated list of actively rendering MPD.Period.AdaptationSet@id of the audio.
-If playbackState is present, this parameter shall be present.
+adaptationId_audio – Shall be the space-separated list of the actively rendering MPD.Period.AdaptationSet@id of the audio.
+If playbackState is present and the MPD.Period.AdaptationSet@id value known, this parameter shall be present.

 adaptationId_text – Shall be the actively rendering MPD.Period.AdaptationSet@id of the text.
-If playbackState is present, this parameter shall be present.
+If playbackState is present and the MPD.Period.AdaptationSet@id value known, this parameter shall be present.

 periodId – Shall be the MPD.Period@id of the current Period.
-If playbackState is present, this parameter shall be present.
+If playbackState is present and the MPD.Period@id value known, this parameter shall be present.

 periodStart – Shall be the MPD.Period@start of the current Period.
-If playbackState is present, this parameter shall be present.
+If playbackState is present and the MPD.Period@start value known, this parameter shall be present.

 duration – Shall be the duration of the current Period.
 If playbackState is present and the duration is known, this parameter shall be present.

-source – Shall be an array of objects comprised of id, uriType and sourceType parameters defining the current playing media.
+source – Shall be an array of objects comprised of id, uriType, uri, and sourceType parameters defining the current playing media.
 If playbackState is present this array shall be present and contain elements describing each of the adaptation sets present in the current playing media.

 id – Shall contain the adaptation set id.

 uriType – Shall be one of: "GSID", "XLinkURN" or "RMPURL" according to setRMPUrl in Section 9.7.3.

-"GSID" shall be a globalServiceID associated with the service as given in the SLT in SLT.Service@globalServiceID.
+uri – Shall contain the URI associated with the current playing media.
+If uriType is set to "GSID" the URI shall be a globalServiceID associated with the service as given in the SLT in SLT.Service@globalServiceID.
 See A/331 [3] Section 6.3.
+If uriType is set to "XLinkURN" then uri shall be the mpdURL provided by the Broadcaster Application in the XLink Resolved API request in Section 9.15.2.
+If uriType is set to "RMPURL" then uri shall be the rmpURL provided by the Broadcaster Application in the Set RMP URL API request in Section 9.7.3.

-[3]9.15.29.7.3sourceType – Shall provide a sourceType according to Table 9.109 using the first mediaType that applies from top to bottom in the table.
+sourceType – Shall provide a sourceType according to Table 9.109 using the first mediaType that applies from top to bottom in the table.
 If playbackState is present, this shall be present.